abdullah-a8/TickTick-Linux-Widget/README.md

 ## Technical Overview

 The TickTick Widget is a desktop application that provides real-time access to your TickTick tasks through a floating, always-available interface.
 The application employs a sophisticated architecture that balances performance, usability, and cross-platform compatibility.
+Recent enhancements include interactive task completion, position locking, enhanced timezone handling, and optimized startup performance.

 ### Core Architecture